The Jaw-Dropping Makapu’u Lighthouse Hike is One of Oahu’s Best FREE Things to Do

 It’s an embarrassment of Oahu hiking riches.
 That’s why the Makapuu hike is one of my favorite hikes on the island of Oahu and one of the first places we take family and friends when they visit.

-Tip: It’s also perfect for a romantic sunrise hike!
+Tip: It’s also perfect for a romantic sunrise hike any time of year!

-Here’s everything you need to know to plan your visit.
+Here’s everything you need to know to add this scenic hike to your Oahu Bucket List.

 Makapu’u Point Lighthouse Trail Quick Facts